nazar-pc/CleverStyle-Framework/docs/Development-environment-and-contribution.md

-This page will describe how to setup development environment for productive work with CleverStyle CMS and contribute back to project.
+This page will describe how to setup development environment for productive work with CleverStyle Framework and contribute back to project.

 ### IDE
 You can, of course, use any IDE of your choice, but system is developed under PhpStorm (usually EAP version), so this is recommended IDE that will boost your productivity a lot.